Torxed/archinstall_gui/README.md

 # Pre-built Live ISO:

 A pre-built ISO from the steps below, can be found [here](https://hvornum.se/archiso/).
-Also pre-built graphical support for:
+Which also come with pre-built graphical support for:

  * VirtualBox
  * kvm / qemu